jackDante/Monitoring/README.md

 ## Getting Started

 This app works using your phone’s microphone.
-You will only need two Android devices.
+You will only need two Android devices (with Android 7.0 (API level 24) or recent version).
 Both devices should have Monitoring App installed.
 So, via wifi, Monitoring app can connect the Client phone to the Server phone.
 When the Server hears a noise...it sends a message to the client.